SocketCluster/socketcluster/README.md

     workerController: 'worker.js',
     balancerController: 'firewall.js', // Optional,
     rebootWorkerOnError: false, // Optional, makes debugging easier - Defaults to true (should be true in production),
-    addressSocketLimit: 50 // Optional, prevents malicious clients from hogging up unlimited sockets (memory) on your server });
+    addressSocketLimit: 50 // Optional, prevents malicious clients from hogging up unlimited sockets (memory) on your server - Defaults to 30
+});
 ```